 At the United Nations, fifty-one countries have pledged a total of 210-million dollars (U.S.) to?

-At the United Nations, fifty-one countries have pledged a total of 210-million dollars (U.S.) to aid starving Kampucheans.
+Background: At the United Nations, fifty-one countries have pledged a total of 210-million dollars (U.S.) to aid starving Kampucheans.
 The money will go to emergency U.N. and Red Cross relief programmes currently operated in South East Asia.
 The announcement was made on Monday (5 November) by United Nations Secretary General, Kurt Waldheim.